-There is a consistent and robust approach to risk management used in projects, both at Project Initiation stage and throughout the entire project.
+There is a need for consistent and robust approach to risk management used in projects, both at Project-the Initiation initiation stage and throughout the entire project.
 This is based largely on the approach used across the authority.
 Written guidance is available on the intranet.